 - In the "Chiller Diller Movie Thriller" episode of Scooby-Doo, Shaggy taunts the villains by singing, "Nah nah, we have Scooby-Dee!"

 - Cosgrove is reluctant to tell Freakazoid! that he has a girlfriend because he's afraid the Freakster will tease him by singing "Cosgrove's got a girlfriend!
-Cosgrove's got a girlfriend!"
-Guess what Freakazoid does when he learns the truth?
+Cosgrove's got a girlfriend!", and his fears come true when Freakazoid learns the truth.

 - In the "A Little Bit Country" episode of Stuart Little: The Animated Series, Stuart taunts Falcon (before he can kill Snowbell and Monty), "You'll never get me!
 You'll never get me!" in a sing-song tone while running in circles to distract him, then blowing a raspberry as well.